 So why would you use this library package?
 To access the app’s Lifecycle.
 That’s why.
-If anything, I’d suggest you use this framework so you then have access the Lifecycle of your app…and then any associated Controllers has access to the app’s Lifecycle as well.
+If anything, I’d suggest you use this framework so you then have access to the Lifecycle of your app…and then any associated Controllers has access to the app’s Lifecycle as well.

 Remember the Controller class first listed in the article?
 I’ve listed it again below.
 It extends a class called, _StateObserver.
 Now what makes up that class, I wonder.

-Ok I Lied.
+Ok, I Lied.
 There is More To It